What is diversity and Inclusion?

 Inspired by the great work done by UIC’s Gender and Sexuality Center, Queer Compass aims to foster community, visibility, and openness with our Westminster students.
 By holding monthly meetings attendees will be able to participate in multifaceted, intersectional, dialogues surrounding issues of marginalization, victimization, safety, power, privilege, identity, gender, sexuality, navigating higher education and opportunities for growth.

-(You will have to contact Jared Winn- Taryor at email@example.com to find out about upcoming events).
+Contact Jared Winn-Taryor at email@example.com to find out about upcoming events.